 One of the top road trips in the world is driving the Great Ocean Road.
-Along the way you can stop at dozens of scenic overlooks and take in the magnificent rock formations like Loch Ard Gorge and the 12 Apostles.
+Along the way, you can stop at dozens of scenic overlooks and take in the magnificent rock formations like Loch Ard Gorge and the 12 Apostles.
 You can enjoy one of the many nice beaches where kids can swim and play in the sand.
 Plus, there are animal encounters.
 Pull over to look for koalas in the trees and feed the birds at Kafe Koala.
-Be sure to stop at the Great Ocean Road Wildlife Park, where you will can hand feed kangaroos.
+Be sure to stop at the Great Ocean Road Wildlife Park, where you can hand-feed kangaroos.

 We are originally from Texas so it was no surprise that Texas made the list.
 The kids have been all over Texas and they recommend eating lots of Tex-Mex food and visiting the following cities: Dallas/Fort Worth, Austin, San Antonio, and Corpus Christi.